sdiehl/stephendiehl.com/posts/haskell_2018.md

 <img src="/images/zurihac.jpg" style="width: 100%" alt="Haskellers by the lake in Rapperswil, Switzerland"/>

-In 2018 I have plans to visit Zurich, Sydney, Budapest, Amsterdam, San Francisco, Copenhagen and Tokyo this year.
+In 2018 I have plans to visit Zurich, Sydney, Budapest, Amsterdam, San Francisco, Paris, Copenhagen and Tokyo this year.
 Hopefully I get to meet more Haskellers and share some ideas about the future of our beautiful language.
 Until then, Merry Christmas and Happy New Haskell Year.